9 Ways to Attract New Generation Hospitality Workers

 Hospitality isn't just a short-term gig—it can be a long-term career.
 Show them how they can grow:

-• Offer leadership training and mentorship programs to help young workers build the skills needed for career growth.
+• Offer leadership training and mentorship programs to help young workers build the skills needed for career advancement.
 Career development builds loyalty.

 • Share success stories of current employees who have climbed the ladder.
 Retain Gen Z by showing real growth opportunities.